ChefNova/ai-chef/README.md

 ChefNova brings receipt-based grocery entry, a persistent quantity inventory, mandatory inventory review, and recipe recommendations into one interaction.
 A receipt records a purchase, not what remains today; the confirmation step keeps users in control of that distinction.
 Its intended value is helping a user move from “What can I cook?” to a practical meal choice with understandable instructions.

 GenAI's proposed role is to extract and normalize grocery receipt entries, interpret informal requests, and explain meal suggestions.
 Structured database operations handle quantities and persistence, while users resolve uncertain extraction results.
-Person 3 will specify which operations require generation, which use retrieved recipe data, and which need explicit validation.
+We will specify which operations require generation, which use retrieved recipe data, and which need explicit validation.
 The prototype's dietary filtering is not evidence of verified allergy safety, and generated nutrition values must not be presented as measured facts.

 ## Milestones Roadmap
 Proposed Roadmap: